HuaYuXiao/uav_landing/README.md

 ![Example Landing](landing.gif)

 ## Project Overview
 This project involves the development of a simulation model for the autonomous landing of a multirotor unmanned aerial vehicle (UAV) on a moving landing platform.
 The simulation utilizes Aruco fractal marker pose estimation and ultra-wideband technology, and infrared optical beacons for precise landing.
-This work is part of my bachelor thesis.

 ## Dependencies

-1. PX4 Autopilot (v1.13.1)
+1. PX4 Autopilot (v1.13.3)
 2. Gazebo
 3. ROS1
 4. OpenCV